brsmith81/home-page/README.md

 - **Insurtech Insider**	(bi-weekly - 1 hour)

+	The latest news, insights and trends in the industry to bring you right up to date on all things insurtech.
+(More UK and Europe based than North America)

 - **Simply Explaining Insurance** (bi-weekly 10 minutes)

+	A podcast dedicated to all things Insurance.
+Short 5-8 minute topics boiled down to what the consumer and business owner really should know about their insurance protection.

 - **Invest Like the Best**  (bi-weekly 1.25 hours)

 	Exploring the ideas, methods, and stories of people that will help you better invest your time and money.